AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/most-value-source-channel.md

 1. Set **Group By** to acquisition (or referral) source and select the sources you want to include.
 1. For this example, we used the **stacked columns** chart type.

-Here's a visual walkthrough:
+Here is a visual walkthrough:

 [ ![Creating a Total revenue by user registration date &amp; source report.](../../assets/Revenue_by_user_registration_date_and_source.gif){: style="max-width: 500px;"}][8]{: data-lightbox="image-1" data-title="Creating a Total revenue by user registration date &amp; source report."}
 *Click for a closer look!*

 ## Repeat orders by user source {#repeatordersbysource}

 The Average order value report shows you, on average, how much users acquired from a particular source spend when placing an order.
-This report, however, doesn't show you if those same users are repeat customers.
+This report, however, does not show you if those same users are repeat customers.
 But with the Repeat orders by users sources, you can see if users from a particular source make more or less repeat purchases.

 To create this report in the [Report Builder](../../tutorials/using-visual-report-builder.md), add the **Number of orders** metric and then do the following: